 Stage What happens 1.
-Appraisal The needs are identified, the broad parameters of a solution are agreed, and a decision-in-principle is made to proceed. orks 2.
-Planning The needs are quantified and assumptions verified, the desired outputs are specified, and the solution is designed. tal W ager 3.
+Appraisal The needs are identified, the broad parameters of a solution are agreed, and a decision-in-principle is made to proceed. orks amework 2.
+Planning The needs are quantified and assumptions verified, the desired outputs are specified, and the solution is designed.
+Capital Works gement Fram 3.
 Implementation The solution is constructed.
-Capital Works Management 4.
+Capital Works Management Framework 4.
 Project review An assessment is carried out of how successfully the delivered solution addresses the needs.